M-uch/IAC_RISCV32I_Team_23/README.md

 the following tasks needed to completed to finish the first stage of the project:

 - Writing a f1 program in assembly and converting to it's little endian machine code equivalent
-- Adding the data memory component and it's respective multiplexer
+- Adding the data memory component and it's respective multiplexer (including byte sized addressing)
 - implementing additional operations to the ALU
 - implementing additional control signals to the control unit for the JAL instructions required and store load instructions
 - Adding components to allow for jumps (storing the RET address and returning to respective address on RET)